chrismainey/Mainard/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: NHS Data Scientist with interests in statistical modelling and machine learning in healthcare data.
+bio: NHS Senior Data Scientist with interests in statistical modelling and machine learning in healthcare data.
 education:
   courses:
   - course: PhD in Applied Statistics and Machine Learning